Glitchyi/S5-SS-Obsidian/Modules/Module 1.md

 ### Memory
 Memory consist of **8 bit** bytes (one location stores only 8 bits).
 And three of these bytes form a **word** (24 bits).
 There are a total of 1 Megabyte (2^20) bytes in the computer.
 Words are addressed by the location of their lowest numbered byte.
 ### Data format
-- Integers - 24 Bit Binary numbers
+- Integers - 24 Bit binary numbers.
-- Negative Numbers are represented by 2's Compliment
+- Negative Numbers are represented by 2's Compliment.
-- Character take 8 bits
+- Character take 8 bits.
 - Floating point numbers supported
-	- The fraction is represented as value between 0 & 1
+	- The fraction is represented as value between 0 & 1 .
-	- The exponent is represented as an unsigned number between 0 & 2047
+	- The exponent is represented as an unsigned number between 0 & 2047 .
-	- s is the sign bit, 0 for positive, 1 for negative
+	- s is the sign bit, 0 for positive, 1 for negative.

 | s | exponent   |                  fraction                |
 | ------ | --- | ------- |
 | 1 | 11   | 36     |
 ### Instruction Format
 #important
-There are 4 different instruction format in SIC/XE ranging from 1 byte to 4
+There are 4 different instruction format in SIC/XE ranging from 1 byte to 4 bytes.
 #### Format 1 (1 bytes)
 | opcode |
 | ------ |